-- 435.4.1 All components within a manifold assembly, including valves, flanges, fittings, headers, and special assemblies, shall withstand the operating pressures and specified loadings for the specific service piping to which it is connected. - 435.4.2 Meter banks, prover loops, and scraper traps shall be subject to the same assembly requirements as manifolds. - 435.4.3 Manifold headers with multiple outlets shall have outlets designed as covered in paras.
-404.3.1(b) and 404.3.1(e) and illustrated in Figs. 404.3.3.1-1 and 404.3.5-1, respectively.
+- 435.4.1 All components within a manifold assembly, including valves, flanges, fittings, headers, and special assemblies, shall withstand the operating pressures and specified loadings for the specific service piping to which it is connected. - 435.4.2 Meter banks, prover loops, and scraper traps shall be subject to the same assembly requirements as manifolds. - 435.4.3 Manifold headers with multiple outlets shall have outlets designed as specified in para.
+404.3.
 Assembly may be with the use of jigs to ensure alignment of outlets and flanges with other components.
-The fabricated unit shall be stress relieved before removal from the jig. - 435.4.4 Manifold headers assembled from wrought tees, fittings, and flanges may be assembled with jigs to assure alignment of components.
-Stress relieving should be considered. - 435.4.5 All welding on manifolds and headers shall conform to para.
-434.8. - 435.4.6 Final assembly of all components shall minimize locked-in stresses.
+The fabricated unit shall be stress relieved before removal from the jig. - 435.4.4 Manifold headers assembled from wrought tees, fittings, and flanges may be assembled with jigs to ensure alignment of components.
+Stress relieving should be considered. - 435.4.5 All welding on manifolds and headers shall conform to para 434.8. - 435.4.6 Final assembly of all components shall minimize locked in stresses.
 The entire assembly shall be adequately supported to provide minimum unbalance and vibration.